The Temple In Our Surroundings

 A basic temple under a tree at a river bank

-Even in temple architecture, you may get to see different types between North India, South India as well as Sri Lanka.
+Even in temple architecture, you may get to see different types between North India, South India as well as in Sri Lanka.

 World’s Largest Hindu Temple of Lord Vishnu: Ankor Wat, Cambodia